Chicago/opengrid/docs/finding-data/auto-refresh-search.md

 ### Steps to auto refresh
 To enable auto-refresh of your data and base map, in the Find Data panel -> go the auto refresh section.
-Check the box for <b>“Auto-Refresh Every (SECONDS)”</b>.
+Check the box <b>“Auto-Refresh Every (SECONDS)”</b>. &nbsp;
-Select the number of seconds required for desired auto-refresh by using incrementing/decrementing counter or enter the number of seconds in the auto-refresh textbox.
-Select Get Data.
-See an example of a WindyGrid dataset that refreshes every 20 seconds.
+Select the number of seconds required for desired auto-refresh by using the increment/decrement counter or enter the number of seconds in the auto-refresh textbox. &nbsp; Select "Get Data".

 ![](../media/arf.png)